JuliaInterop/MATLAB.jl/README.md

 end
 ```

-then we can call it in Julia file:
+We can call this function as follows in Julia:

 ```julia
 using MATLAB